akashpawar6474/DSA-/README.md

 72. Rings and Rods => simple array manipulation problem
 73. Jewels and Stones => simple hashtable problem
 74. Increasing Order Search Tree => very very good problem with though process of inorder with head and tail pointers
+75. Range Sum of BST => first find source using bst prop then graze for that tree